omkaaaaaar/Face-Mesh/README.md

-# Face-Mesh
+👺 Face-Mesh

-A normal Face-Mesh Made with OpenCV and Mediapipe with a hint of Numpy
+👨‍💻A normal Face-Mesh Made with OpenCV and Mediapipe with a hint of Numpy

-Can be used of Emotion Detection, AI filters etc etc
+🤯Can be used of Emotion Detection, AI filters etc etc

-Enjoy!!!!
+🤪Enjoy!!!!